Ravenbrook/mps/procedure/review.rst

 in an express review.
 Don't know how?
 You're not ready to run an express review.

-_`.express.brainstorm`: Take a pause and do a two-minute brainstorm.
+_`.express.brainstorm`: Take a one minute break after logging then do a few minutes of brainstorm.
 Prevention is still a goal.

-_`.express.edit`: If there are just a few minor edits, do them now, together (like pair programming).
-But if there are many, drop out of express review into `.edit`_.
+_`.express.edit`: If there are just a few minor edits, do them now, together (like `pair programming`_).
+Otherwise, drop out of express review into `.edit`_.
 Record this decision, natch.

 _`.express.pi`: Defer/delegate `.pi`_ but don't drop it.
 Prevention
 is worth it.

-_`.express.exit`: Execute `.exit`_ pretty much as normal.
+_`.express.exit`: Execute `.exit`_ pretty much as usual.
 Do record metrics.